-Generally south Bali is where the best beaches are
+Generally south Bali is where the best beaches can be found

 This area includes the famous, popular and huge stretches of Kuta, Legian, Seminyak and Sanur as well as the less known but better beaches on the Bukit Peninsula in the far south.
 There may be a magical secret beach or two in the northern regions but we don’t know of them and are more than happy to leave them to the locals.
 Overdevelopment is a rampant cancer eating into traditional Balinese life and we fear for the future of this beautiful, peaceful culture.